Taco 1920 x 116

 Edith Gabrielli

-The Galleria Nazionale d’Arte Moderna e Contemporanea (GNAM) hosts Italy's national collection of modern art and is run by Renata Cristina Mazzantini who recently replaced Cristiana Collu after eight years at the helm.
-An architect and curator, Mazzantini comes to GNAM having curated the successful Quirinale Contemporaneo project since 2019 as well as numerous other high-level cultural projects and exhibitions.
+The Galleria Nazionale d’Arte Moderna e Contemporanea hosts Italy's national collection of modern art and is run by Renata Cristina Mazzantini who recently in 2023 replaced Cristiana Collu after eight years at the helm.
+An architect and curator, Mazzantini is known for curating the successful Quirinale Contemporaneo project since 2019 as well as numerous other cultural projects and exhibitions.
+Since her arrival at the national modern art gallery she has overseen two high-profile shows - dedicated to Tolkien and Futurism - and has reinstated the GNAM acronym dropped by her predecessor, adding "C" at the end to indicate contemporary art (GNAMC).

 Renata Cristina Mazzantini.
 Photo Alessandro Moggi - Il Giornale dell'Arte.